YoussefHenna/tud-im-cloudflare-lb-measurments/README.md

 # TU Dresden Internet Measurements: Cloudflare Load Balancer Analysis

 This project investigates the behavior, distribution, and performance of Cloudflare's edge network load balancers.
 By leveraging the unified `/cdn-cgi/trace` debug endpoint across various domains and vantage points, we aim to map load balancer assignments and connection characteristics.

-## Research Objectives

-We aim to collect a comprehensive dataset to answer the following questions:

-- **Balancer Variance**: Do different domains (e.g., `chatgpt.com`, `cloudflare.com`, `claude.ai`) resolving to the same PoP use different load balancer pools?
-- **Geographic Mapping**: How do specific Anycast IPs and colocation centers (Colos) map to specific load balancers (`fl` ID)?
-- **Protocol Adoption**: Are there differences in how requests are handled across HTTP/1.1, HTTP/2, and HTTP/3?
+Full report will be made available soon

 ## Methodology